directus/directus/docs/app/file-library.md

    - Drag a file from your desktop to the popup.
    - Click the popup area to manually select a file from your device.
    - Click <span mi icon>more_vert</span> in the popover and choose **"Import from URL"**.
-4. Optional: Click the File Display to open File Details Page and fill in information as desired.
+4. Optional: Click the File Display to open the File Details Page and fill in information as desired.

 ## Files

 When a file is clicked in the File Listing Page, the File Details Page appears.
-This is a custom form for viewing assets and embeds, with core Fields included out-of-the-box (see below), and the ability for administrators to add additional custom Fields.
+This is a custom form for viewing assets and embeds, with core Fields included out-of-the-box (see below), and the ability for Administrators to add additional custom Fields.
 This page has the same features and functionality as the [Item Details Page](/getting-started/glossary/#items).